 Executive Vice President

-Graham Gardner was elected Executive Vice President of the GW Law Student Bar Association (SBA) for the 2017-2018 Academic Year.
+Graham Gardner was elected Executive Vice President of the GW Law SBA for the 2017-2018 Academic Year.

 Graham is a 2L from Indianapolis, Indiana.
-During his first year at GW Law, Graham served the O’Connor Inn as their 1L Senator and worked on the Senate Wellness & Programming Committee and the Facilities & Technology Committee, as well as being actively engaged in a number of student organizations.
+During his first year at GW Law, Graham served the O’Connor Inn as their 1L Senator and worked on the Senate Wellness & Programming Committee and the Facilities & Technology Committee, and was actively engaged in a number of student organizations.
 As Executive Vice President, Graham chairs the Senate meetings and helps ensure that the important business of the SBA gets accomplished.

 Vice President of Finance

-Olamide is the Student Bar Association Vice President of Finance for the 2017-2018 Academic Year.
+Olamide is the SBA Vice President of Finance for the 2017-2018 Academic Year.

 Olamide is a 3L from Raleigh, North Carolina.
 Having transferred from the evening program during his spring semester 1L year, Olamide is a member of both Brandeis and Jay Inns.

-Olamide has been involved with the Student Bar Association since he started law school having served as a Comptroller and 1L Leadership Board member his 1L year and as the Deputy Vice President of Finance for Contracts during his 2L year.
+Olamide has been involved with the SBA since he started law school having served as a Comptroller and 1L Leadership Board member his 1L year and as the Deputy Vice President of Finance for Contracts during his 2L year.

-In addition to his work with the Student Bar Association, Olamide is an Assistant Music Director for GW Law Revue, a Dean’s Fellow, and a member of The George Washington University Law Review.
+In addition to his work with the SBA, Olamide is an Assistant Music Director for GW Law Revue, a Dean’s Fellow, and a member of The George Washington University Law Review.

 Outside of law school, Olamide is an ardent supporter of Carolina basketball (Go Heels!).
 He also enjoys singing at live band karaoke and binge watching shows on Netflix.